• Skip to main content

 Storage tips

-The sauce stores very well, although the tofu might lose on some of its chewy texture.
-Don't hesitate to make more (this recipe makes enough only for one meal for the 4 of us...) and keep leftovers in the fridge for up to 5 days in an air-tight container.
+The sauce stores very well, although the tofu might lose some of its chewy texture.
+Don't hesitate to make more (it makes enough for 4) and keep leftovers in the fridge for up to 5 days in an airtight container.

-Try to keep the sauce and pasta apart for storage if possible as it will stay more fresh that way (the noodles tend to keep soaking of the sauce).
+Try to keep the sauce and pasta apart for storage if possible as it will stay more fresh that way (the noodles tend to keep softening in the sauce).

 There is a hand taking some linguini noodles from a bowl of tofu bolognese.